TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 ## Simulating Residual Load Scenarios

-To generate **2025 residual load (RL) scenarios**, I built a small simulation framework in Python that relies on three key ideas: **(1)** resampling past patterns, **(2)** inflating their variability, and **(3)** adjusting the mean level to reflect 2025 expectations.
+To generate 2025 residual load (RL) scenarios, I built a small simulation framework in Python that relies on three key ideas: **(1)** resampling past patterns, **(2)** inflating their variability, and **(3)** adjusting the mean level to reflect 2025 expectations.

 ### 1️⃣ Moving-Block Bootstrap

 The core of the method is a **moving-block bootstrap** applied to historical residual load series.

-Instead of sampling single days independently, I resample **7-day blocks** from the historical time series (2023–2024).
-This preserves short-term autocorrelation (e.g. multi-day cold spells or windy weeks) which are crucial in power systems.
+Instead of sampling single days independently, I resample **7-day blocks** from the historical time series (2023–2024) to preserve short-term autocorrelation (e.g. multi-day cold spells or windy weeks).
 Each simulated path is constructed by concatenating random 7-day chunks taken from the historical record, within a **±15-day seasonal window** around each target calendar day.

 Formally, for a target day-of-year $$ d_t $$, we draw a block from:
 $$